lexibank/tlopo/out/vol3/chapter7.md

 According to Peekel M. peltata vines are used as binding material in circumstances where the fastening does not need to be durable.
 [Hviding](../references.md#source-Hviding2005) ([2005](../references.md#source-Hviding2005): 124) reports from Marovo that older thicker vines contain a milky sap that is good for stopping blood flow in an emergency.

-The Meso-Melanesian forms below other than Tolai valearu reflect POc &ast;paliaRa, but reflexes of &ast;paliaRua are found in New Ireland, southern Vanuatu and Fiji, and I take this to have been the POc form.
+The Meso-Melanesian forms below other than Tolai _valearu_ reflect POc _&ast;paliaRa_, but reflexes of _&ast;paliaRua_ are found in New Ireland, southern Vanuatu and Fiji, and I take this to have been the POc form.

 <table>
 <tr>